Gastrointestinal stromal tumours (GISTs)

 Most GISTs begin in the stomach or small bowel, but they can occur anywhere along the length of the digestive tract.
 The digestive tract is the hollow tube that runs from the gullet (oesophagus) to the anus (back passage).

 The walls of the digestive tract are made up of layers of muscle.
-GISTs start in cells (sometimes called 'pacemaker' cells) that sit in between the muscle layers.
-These cells send signals to the muscles to push food and liquid through the digestive tract.
+GISTs start in cells that sit in between the muscle layers.
+These are sometimes called 'pacemaker' cells.
+They send signals to the muscles to push food and liquid through the digestive tract.

 Causes and possible risk factors of GISTs